botaul/botmaster/README.md

 ### Heroku limitations
 - 550 free dyno hours, you can upgrade to 1000 hours by adding credit card to your account.
-- Dyno cycling (restart) at least once per day, so, `add_admin`, `rm_admin`, `add_blacklist`, `rm_blacklist`, `switch on/off`, and all db (including Github database) won't work perfectly.
+- Dyno cycling (restart), so `add_admin`, `rm_admin`, `add_blacklist`, `rm_blacklist`,
+`switch on/off`, and all temporary db (including Github database) won't work perfectly.
 It would be better if you use Heroku database services e.g. Postgres.
 Please setting `Blacklist_words`, `Admin_id`, and etc. before deploying to Heroku.
-Database will be changed to Postgres in future update.
+Database will be changed to Postgres in future updates.

 ## DMs examples (based on administrator_data)
 You can tweet more than one media with media link on tweet.
 Open your twitter app then tap (hold) the tweet.
 Media link automatically will be copied, then send the link to this bot from DM.

 ### Quote-retweet
 `fess! your message https://twitter.com/username/1234567890?s=19` (by attaching media, url, or not)